CJLY-FM: Structure

-Kootenay Co-op Radio is cooperatively owned and operated by its members, who employ two staff for day-to-day operations.
-As of August 2007, Kootenay Co-op Radio has approximately 2,000 members and almost 150 active volunteers.
+Kootenay Co-op Radio is cooperatively owned and operated by its members, who employ three staff for day-to-day operations.
+As of August 2026, Kootenay Co-op Radio has approximately 2,000 members and about 100 active volunteers.

 CJLY is a member of the National Campus and Community Radio Association.

 Programming

-Several national and internationally syndicated radio programs are produced in the studios of CJLY, including Deconstructing Dinner, Canadian Voices and World Report.
+Several national and internationally syndicated radio programs have been produced in the studios of CJLY, including Deconstructing Dinner, Canadian Voices and World Report.

 Other notable shows that have been produced at KCR include: